 This option refers to the amount of increase you decide to put on the Benefit Level.
 Typical amounts are 5%, sum insurers will allow you to set the index linking amount to match the RPI (retail price index).

-Income Protection Insurance is Broadly speaking offered in a choice of two rates.
+Income Protection Insurance is Broadly speaking offered at a choice of two rates.
 These are guaranteed and reviewable.
 A guaranteed premium is exactly that once the policy is started the monthly premiums will remain the same for the life of the policy.
 These guaranteed premiums will start off higher than the reviewable however the applicant will have peace of mind knowing that in the future the premium will not increase.
-On the other hand the reviewable premiums are reviewed by the insurance company at regular intervals.
+On the other hand, the reviewable premiums are reviewed by the insurance company at regular intervals.
 This varies from provider to provider however a standard review period may be every five years.
-The premium is amended depending on the claim experience of the insurance company and not the policy holders age or medical history.
+The premium is amended depending on the claim experience of the insurance company and not the policy holder’s age or medical history.

-Plans with a limited payment period may be suitable when the benefit is only required to be paid for a maximum term or where cost is a major factor.
+Plans with a limited payment period may be suitable when the benefit is only required to be paid for a maximum termThe maximum term for a mortgage. or where cost is a major factor.
 Plans of this nature may be offered by a few providers but not all.

 A client will be able to make a claim if their incapacity is sufficient to prevent them from working in their current occupation.